Updated On

 Avoid These Common Mistakes When Growing Grass Seed

-If you’re planning to overseed or spot grow in your yard, you’ll want to avoid any mistakes.
-Keep reading for common mistakes I see homeowners make every day.
+If you’re planning to overseed or spot grow in your yard, you’ll want to avoid these common mistakes I see homeowners make all the time:

-Overwatering — Overwatering your seeds is easy because you fear underwatering them.
-Too much water will promote fungal growth, which will kill grass sprouts.
-Be sure to water early in the morning or evening to prevent midday evaporation.
+Overwatering.
+Overwatering your seeds is easy because you fear underwatering them.
+But too much water will promote fungal growth, which will kill grass sprouts.
+Be sure to water early in the morning or in the evening to prevent midday evaporation.
+Make sure water is not pooling on top of the soil.

 Most problems that arise when growing grass seed can be linked to inexperience.
-TruGreen is one of our recommended lawn care providers, especially for new homeowners and those new to lawn care as a whole.
+TruGreen is one of my recommended lawn care providers, especially for new homeowners and those new to lawn care.
 Use the link below to get a free quote in minutes.

 Tips You Should Follow for Optimal Grass Seed Growth

-I don’t want you just to grow grass; I want you to cultivate a lush and beautiful green lawn that’s soft to the touch when you step on it with your bare feet.
+I don’t want you just to grow grass— I want you to cultivate a lush and beautiful green lawn that’s soft when you step on it with your bare feet.
 Sounds pretty sweet, right?
 These tips will help:

 1. Ensure the Grass Gets Sun